gsferreira/gsferreira.github.com/src/archive/2020/08/avoid-getawaiter-getresult-at-all-cost/index.md

 Now, It's time to review your codebase and to spread the word!

-Also, I recommend you to install the Threading Analyser ([_Microsoft.VisualStudio.Threading.Analyzers_](https://github.com/microsoft/vs-threading)).
+Also, I recommend you to install the Threading Analyzer ([_Microsoft.VisualStudio.Threading.Analyzers_](https://github.com/microsoft/vs-threading)).
 It will help you to spot potential problems.